Jose Mourinho trains in park and Tottenham issue social distancing reminder

 Individuals are also allowed to go for a walk or exercise outdoors once a day if adhering to social distancing guidelines, which means a gap of more than two metres unless with members of the same household.

-But pictures and video have emerged on social media appearing to show some Spurs players ignoring those guidelines.
+But pictures and video have emerged on social media appearing to show some Spurs players ignoring those guidelines during part of their workout.

 Spurs head coach Mourinho was pictured doing a session with midfielder Ndombele on Hadley Common, where it is believed the pair were only working together despite an image seeming to show two other people with them.